davea42/libdwarf-regressiontests/README.txt

-This directory (dwarftest) is the base which is used for regression testing of libdwarf.
+hhhhis directory (dwarftest) is the base which is used for regression testing of libdwarf.
 It will probably only be usable on a POSIX compliant system (Unix or Linux or possibly Mac).